The Ultimate In Birding Tours

 We will also be calling in at Grytviken, a former Norwegian whaling station where we can visit the excellent whaling museum and the grave of Sir Ernest Shackleton.

-Five days of open sea separate South Georgia from our next port of call at Gough Island, but the diversity and abundance of seabirds and cetaceans is sure to provide us with some of the best pelagic birding imaginable, especially as we approach Gough.
+Five days of open sea separate South Georgia from our next port of call at Gough Island, but the diversity and abundance of seabirds and cetaceans are sure to provide us with some of the best pelagic birding imaginable, especially as we approach Gough.
 With its millions of breeding seabirds of 20 species, Gough Island is a strong contender for the title of most important seabird colony in the world.
-Although we will not be allowed to land on this strict nature reserve, we should be able to Zodiac cruise close inshore and catch sight of the two endemic land birds, the Gough Moorhen and Gough Bunting, as well as another key speciality, the Northern Rockhopper Penguin.
+Although we will not be allowed to land on this strict nature reserve, we should be able to Zodiac cruise close inshore and catch sight of the two endemic land birds, the Gough Moorhen and Gough Finch, as well as another key speciality, the Northern Rockhopper Penguin.

 Our next destination, Saint Helena, lies to the north of the Tropic of Capricorn and is another four days sailing away.
-As we leave the cold waters of the South Atlantic behind and enter the warm waters of the tropics, we finally say goodbye to our last albatrosses and pick up an entirely different set of seabirds and cetaceans, along with our first flying-fish.
+As we leave the cold waters of the South Atlantic behind and enter the warm waters of the tropics, we finally say goodbye to our last albatrosses and pick up an entirely different set of seabirds and cetaceans, along with our first flying fish.
 On Saint Helena, we will visit the house where Napoleon lived in exile, and look for the island’s only surviving endemic land bird, the Saint Helena Plover or Wirebird (so-named because of its long, spindly legs).
 There will also be an opportunity to take a trip out in a local boat to look for dolphins and to visit a group of islets with breeding seabirds.

 Continuing on almost to the Equator, we will come to Ascension Island where we will visit an enormous breeding colony of Sooty Terns, circumnavigate a small islet that supports the entire world population of Ascension Frigatebirds, and perhaps visit a beach at night to witness the spectacle of Green Sea Turtles laying their eggs in the sand.
 Interesting seabirds in these waters include the ‘Ascension Storm Petrel’.

-The great advantage of taking this particular cruise, if you are especially interested in seeing birds and other wildlife, is that the tour itinerary and day to day schedule are strongly wildlife-orientated.
+The great advantage of taking this particular cruise, if you are especially interested in seeing birds and other wildlife, is that the tour itinerary and day-to-day schedule are strongly wildlife-orientated.
 Oceanwide Expeditions, who operate this cruise, usually have an experienced birder amongst their expedition leaders.

 Birdquest has operated Atlantic Odyssey birding tours to the Atlantic Islands since 1990.

-Further information about the ship is available on the Oceanwide Expeditions website: https://oceanwide-expeditions.com/our-fleet/m-v-hondius.
+Further information about the ship is available on the Oceanwide Expeditions website: https://oceanwide-expeditions.com/our-fleet/m-v-plancius

 Walking: The walking effort during our Atlantic Odyssey birding tour is mostly easy, occasionally moderate.
 (There are a few optional harder walks offered by the expedition staff, but these are for scenic views and exercise: none are necessary in order to see any important species.)